 Black History Month, which takes place in February every year, is celebrated throughout Raleigh, Durham, Chapel Hill, and the rest of the Triangle, with festivals, storytelling, performances, lectures and much more.

-We’ve put together a list of some of the special events taking place around the Triangle for Black History Month in 2020, as well as a couple of places that have a focus on African American history and culture all year.
+We’ve put together a list of some of the special events taking place around the Triangle for Black History Month in 2023, as well as a few places that have a focus on African American history and culture all year.

 Do you know of other events or places that should be on the list?
 Just send us an email to firstname.lastname@example.org and we’ll get it onto the list, time permitting.

 African American History and Culture in the Triangle

 Scroll down for a big list of Black History Month events in February, but first, here’s a look at a few places to immerse yourself in African American history and culture all year in the Triangle.
 Jump to events list.

 5828 Old Oxford Highway, Durham

 Historic Stagville includes part of one of the largest North Carolina plantations.
 Protected are the original slave quarters, a barn and a family house.
 Stagville’s focus is teaching about the lives and works of the enslaved people who lived on the plantation.